 Shared experiences are also key to building long-distance friendships.
 You can hang out online, for example, by playing a game, watching a movie, or taking a virtual tour of an attraction.

 When you meet someone you click with, take the initiative and exchange contact details.
 Follow up within a couple of days and ask them to hang out.
 Pick an activity that relates to a shared interest.
-Our article on ways to ask people to hang out without being awkward can help if you aren’t sure what to say.

 Scientists at Stony Brook University in New York have designed a method where two strangers can build a close connection in less than 60 minutes.
-If you want to know how to make new friends, the results will interest you.

-What researchers call the Fast Friends procedure will not only help you build deep relationships quickly, it also helps you know what to say next in a conversation.
+What researchers call the Fast Friends procedure will not only help you build deep relationships quickly, but it also helps you know what to say next in a conversation.
 Professionals such as police, interrogators, and psychologists have learned how to build trust and befriend strangers rapidly based on these findings.

-The Fast Friends procedure works best when you’re talking to someone one on one and face to face.
+The Fast Friends procedure works best when you’re talking to someone one-on-one and face-to-face.
 This means the procedure is perfect to use when you meet friends over a cup of coffee, while traveling, or at a party.
 You could even use this method with people that you have known for a long time to strengthen your existing friendship.
 The best part is that you can use it with anyone, including business colleagues, an old friend, or even a relative you’d like to get closer to.

 The original Fast Friends experiment was completed in 3 parts: